 Inflation can have an effect on saving.
 If there is high inflation – and if inflation is higher than interest rates, then this will discourage saving.
 Households may look to either spend money before it falls in value or buy assets which hold their value during inflation.

 - However, in the 1970s, inflation increased, yet the UK saving ratio rose.
-This is partly a reflection that towards the end of the 1970s, interest rates were increased to maintain a postive real interest rate.
+This is partly a reflection that towards the end of the 1970s, interest rates were increased to maintain a positive real interest rate.

 - Also high inflation can create uncertainty and confusion and discourage consumers from taking risks such as taking out a loan.
-Inflation can be the uncertainty which encourages greater saving – so long as there are worthwhile places to save the money.
+Inflation can be the uncertainty that encourages greater saving – so long as there are worthwhile places to save the money.

 Saving rates can vary between countries.
 It can reflect attitudes to borrowing, saving and social expectations.
-For example, thrift and saving can be seen as highly desirable in Germany – where there is greater aversion to debt.
+For example, thrift and saving can be seen as highly desirable in Germany – where there is a greater aversion to debt.
 The UK has a greater willingness to borrow and run down savings.